 10 Thai Baht Exchange Tricks

 Obtaining, carrying and spending foreign currency is something any first time traveller would like to know about.
 It starts with the exchange of home currency with a Money Changer or a bank, knowing its value in the host country, spending and re exchanging the unspent currency back into own currency.
 In every step there is something important that one needs to remember.
-Here are some tricks to easily and profitably exchange the Thai Baht.
+Here are some smart currency exchange tricks to easily and profitably save the Thai Baht while spending it!

 The currency of Thailand is Baht and it costs a about Rs 2.25 to buy 1 Baht as per current exchange rates.
 Click this link for today’s Exchange Rate .
 Remember this rate may vary when you do actual currency conversion as money changers have two different rates for buying and selling.